n8kowald/bookmarklets/README.md

 ### Twitter
 These bookmarklets allow you to hide mentions and retweets.
-When viewing a new user profile I want to see non-reply tweets only.
+When viewing a new user profile using the web interface, I want to see non-reply tweets only.
 These are what I'd receive if I were to follow them.

 [Hide Mentions](http://raw.github.com/n8kowald/bookmarklets/master/twitter/hide-mentions.js)
 [Hide Retweets](http://raw.github.com/n8kowald/bookmarklets/master/twitter/hide-retweets.js)